agentio/serviceinfrastructure/content/docs/details/how-google-makes-apis.md

 An RPC framework for HTTP/2 (and beyond) that works great with protocol buffers and Google APIs.

-support code is generated

-why does Google prefer gRPC?
+Why does Google prefer gRPC?
 - performance
 - client-side influence (retry)

 ### Transcoding

-Transcoding is a standard mechanism for making gRPC APIs available using HTTP+JSON.
+Transcoding is a standard mechanism for making gRPC APIs available using HTTP/JSON.

 https://cloud.google.com/endpoints/docs/grpc/transcoding